How Much Does It Cost to Remove a Load-Bearing Wall in 2025?

 Cost to Replace a Load-Bearing Wall with a Beam

-The average cost to remove a load-bearing wall and install a beam is approximately $3,300, though this may vary based on the size and type of steel beam you choose and the labor needed to install it.
+The average cost to remove a load-bearing wall and install a steel support beam ranges from $1,300 to $5,000, depending on the size and type of steel beam chosen, as well as the labor required for installation.

-You cannot remove a load-bearing wall without installing an alternative support structure in its place.
-A professional should always size and install your beam.
-Improperly-installed support beams can lead to sticking doors and windows, saggy or cracked ceilings, and unlevel floors.
+You cannot remove a load-bearing wall without installing an alternative support structure to replace it.
+A professional should always size and install the beam.
+Improperly installed support beams can lead to sticking doors and windows, saggy or cracked ceilings, and unlevel floors.
 More importantly, your home will no longer be structurally sound and could even collapse.

 Creating a half wall or pass-through can open space between living areas.
-Even though you're only removing a portion of the wall, you should still consult a pro to ensure it's done properly.
+Even though you're only removing a portion of the wall, it's still advisable to consult a professional to ensure the job is done correctly.

 DIY Wall Removal vs. Hiring a Pro